jwolfe972/coding_friday1-/README.md

-A weekly coding tutorial series every friday from *12:30 pm - 2:00 pm* and *2:00 pm - 3:30 pm* in **seperate** session which are copies of eachother
+A weekly coding tutorial series every friday from *12:30 pm - 2:00 pm* and *2:00 pm - 3:30 pm* in **seperate** session which are copies of eachother As always no coding experience is required and these sessions are catered towards individuals who are seeking to be introduced to new things.

+The goal for each session is to leave with a project that you can then add to and improve

 ### Week 1